 burns half as long’Lao Tzu

-Olly’s Future has the motto ‘love and light’ and that sums up Olly perfectly.
+Olly’s Future has the motto ‘love and light’ which sums up Olly perfectly.

 Two summers running, while still at school, Olly helped at a Romanian orphanage and also worked briefly for the local Worthing MP and for the charity Cricket for Change.
 He worked at Top Desk, a Dutch software company, while at university, to earn money and he also did Saturday jobs from washing up at a beach café to working at Argos.

 But the drive that took him forward, seemed to go suddenly into reverse when he came back from Shanghai after the first term of working as a language teacher after leaving university in the summer before.
-He saw a doctor in early January 2017and said he was feeling anxious and depressed and lost and unsure about the future.
-He had a blood test for thyroid with proved fine, but when he rang again, saying he still felt low, another doctor prescribed Citalopram over the phone.
+He saw a doctor in early January 2017 and said he was feeling anxious, depressed, lost and unsure about the future.
+He had a blood test for thyroid which proved fine, but when he rang again, saying he still felt low, another doctor prescribed Citalopram over the phone.
 It was after just four days of taking this, that Olly was overwhelmed and compelled to end his life suddenly.

-We now have a campaign to ensure that every first time patient who is prescribed an anti-depressant is seen by a doctor, face to face, so that they know the risks and possible side-effects.
+We now have a campaign to ensure that the first time a patient is prescribed an anti-depressant, that they are seen by a doctor, face to face, so that they know the risks and possible side-effects.